Skip to main content

 • not able to be compensated retroactively

-Departments of Labor Criteria for Unpaid Internships
+Department of Labor Criteria for Unpaid Internships

-considers the following factors in determining whether an intern is the "primary beneficiary" of the intern-employer relationship or is, in fact, an employee and should be paid.
+The U.S. Department of Labor (DOL) considers the following factors in determining whether an intern is the "primary beneficiary" of the intern-employer relationship or is, in fact, an employee and should be paid.
 Courts will look at the extent to which:

 • it is clearly understood by both intern and employer that there is no expectation of compensation